Empowering Adults with Special Needs through Support Coordination.

-We currently serve Atlantic, Burlington, Camden, Cape May, Cumberland, Gloucester, Mercer, Middlesex, Monmouth, Ocean & Salem counties.
+We currently serve NJ residents in Atlantic, Burlington, Camden, Cape May, Cumberland, Gloucester, Mercer, Middlesex, Monmouth, Ocean & Salem counties.
 And, yes, we APPROVE our own Individualized Support plans.

 Medicaid Waiver Programs

-The Division has reformed its funding system into a fee-for-service model in accordance with Medicaid.
-It is the chief way services & supports for NJ adults with intellectual and developmental disabilities manage living in a licensed and non-licensed settings.
-See the Division of Developmental Disabilities for an overview.
+The New Jersey Division of Developmental Disabilities has reformed its funding system into a fee-for-service model in accordance with Medicaid.
+It is the chief way services & supports for NJ adults with intellectual and developmental disabilities (I/DD) manage living in licensed and non-licensed settings.
+See the NJ Division of Developmental Disabilities for an overview.